-Each Server in the local site deployment stores 14 database copies - 7 active and 7 passive.
+Each Server stores 14 database copies -7 active and 7 passive.
 The database layout is planned in a way that no single server contains both the active and passive copies of the same database instance.

-6.1 Local Site Architecture
+6.1 Solution Architecture

 Exchange deployment depends on infrastructure services such as Active Directory (AD), Domain Name System (DNS), and load balancers and so on.
 The connectivity from the Exchange infrastructure to these infrastructure services and end users must be resilient and highly available.
 To facilitate this connectivity, this reference implementation employed Dell Networking 10 GbE Top-of-Rack (ToR) switches.
 This connectivity is illustrated in Figure 8.